TuriSc/Dodepan/README.md

 # Dodepan ­— Digital Synth and Midi controller
+## Time-of-flight sensor branch

 This repository contains the firmware and construction files for Dodepan, a portable electronic musical instrument and Midi controller that features a built-in synthesizer, looper, and expressive modulation.
+This branch focuses on replacing the IMU with a VL53L0X Time of Flight sensor for pitch bending.

 ## Overview

 [![YouTube Video](dodepan.jpg)](https://youtu.be/9P0qgh-Bno8 "Dodepan")
 [Video link](https://youtu.be/9P0qgh-Bno8)

 Dodepan is played by tapping on its twelve (_dodeka_ in Greek) capacitive metal pads.
-The instrument features I²S audio output, a rotary encoder for parameter selection, an SSD1306 OLED display, and an MPU-6050 IMU for velocity and pitch bending data.
+The instrument features I²S audio output, a rotary encoder for parameter selection, an SSD1306 OLED display, and a Time of Flight sensor for pitch bending data.

 ## What's New